 - It's a hearty soup but will leave you feeling light and satisfied.

-- Nourish the whole family when you're under the weather or craving something cozy.
+- Nourish the whole family with this comforting soup when you're under the weather or craving something cozy.

 - All of the classic flavors in the best chicken noodle soup in a shorter amount of time.